Star Drive

-Setting
+Synopsis

 Star Drive is set in the 26th century, starting in the year 2501.
-Mankind has gained access to faster-than-light technology called the stardrive, a merger of technology between humans and the alien Fraal.
+Humankind has gained access to faster-than-light technology called the stardrive, a merger of technology between humans and the alien Fraal.
 A period of stellar colonization of habitable worlds ensues, led by six wealthy power blocs.
 New powers emerged, forming the Terran Empire in 2250.
 Tensions between the colonies led to the first galactic war in 2299, finally ending in 2312 with the emergence of 26 stellar nations.

 A second, even nastier war began in 2346, sparked by a rebellion of mutants.
 This led to a pullback of the humans from their maximum expansion, isolating many colonies.
 The war continued for over 100 years, leaving worlds devastated and nations and alliances in difficult financial straits.
 The war ended in 2472 with the signing of the Treaty of Concord.
 This agreement has held the peace, barely, for the last three decades.

 In the course of the past five centuries, humans have contacted several alien races.

 This began with first contact with the Fraal in the Sol System, followed by the brutish Weren, cybernetically enhanced Mechalus, reptilian T'sa, and gliding Sesheyan.
 A total of 50 sentient species in all have been contacted, with each being rated at various levels of development.
 (Some are considered borderline sentient.)

 At the beginning of the 26th century, Humanity's political and social structure is divided into Stellar Nations (once countries), rich corporations or federations, most trying to collect their former colonies.

 These are : Austrin-Ontis Unlimited, Borealis Republic, Hatire Community, Insight, Nariac Domain, Orion League, Orlamu Theocracy, Rigunmor Star Consortium, StarMech Collective, Thuldan Empire, Union of Sol, and Voidcorp.

 In addition there is a thirteenth nation called the Galactic Concord, created by the Treaty of Concord.
 The Galactic Concord is made up of citizens and territories donated by the other Stellar Nations.